Prabhuji, David Har-Zion

 Since his childhood and throughout his life, Prabhuji has been an enthusiastic admirer, student, and practitioner of the classic karate-do.
 From the age of 13, he studied different styles in Chile, such as kenpo and kung-fu, but specialized in Shotokan in the most traditional Japanese style.
 He received the rank of black belt (third dan) from Shihan Kenneth Funakoshi (ninth dan).
 He also learned from Sensei Takahashi (seventh dan) and practiced Shorin Ryu style with Sensei Enrique Daniel Welcher (seventh dan), who granted him the black belt (second dan) rank.
 Through karate-do, he delved into Buddhism and gained additional knowledge about the physics of motion.
 Prabhuji is a member of the Funakoshi’s Shotokan Karate Association.

 He grew up in an artistic environment.
 His father, the renowned Chilean painter Yosef Har-Zion, motivated him from an early age to devote himself to art.
 Thus, Prabhuji’s love for painting was developed from a young age.
-His abstract works reflect the depths of the spirit.
+His abstract paintings reflect the depths of the spirit.

 For fifteen years (1995–2010), Prabhuji accepted a few monastic disciples who expressly requested to be initiated.
 In 2010, he stopped accepting monastic disciples, followers, devotees, or visitors.
 Currently, he only guides a small number of serious disciples who have decided to stay with their master.